Post 2: Five Major Ways Palliative Care Differs from Hospice

 A person who accepts hospice support at home is saying, "I want to focus on comfort.
 I want all medical care, specifically focused on comfort, brought to me in my home.
 Going to clinics is now more burdensome than beneficial.
 If I start to feel worse, going to the hospital would not improve my quality of life (read Post 23: When to Consider Hospice Support - Example #1)."

-(Note, some Medicare Advantage plans are offering an overlap of hospice support for a short time that a person continues "life prolonging"/"life sustaining" therapies.
-This is still not common, and I have not managed a patient under this type of arrangement, so I do not know what this experience is like.)
+(Note, a few but growing number of Medicare Advantage plans are offering an overlap of hospice support for a short time that a person continues "life prolonging"/"life sustaining" therapies.)

 2. Any person with a referral can be seen by a palliative care specialist.
 A person has to meet certain Medicare guidelines in order to receive hospice support.